-This course is designed to enable teachers and teachers who work with the preschool child to understand the Montessori philosophy and method of education, to develop curriculum ideas and activities based on Montessori practices and to present them in a nursery school environment.
+This course is designed to enable teachers who work with the preschool child to understand the Montessori philosophy and method of education, to develop curriculum ideas and activities based on Montessori practices and to present them in an early childhood education environment.
 The curriculum focus will be on practical life and art.